DKTN-INC/proj-automation/WORKFLOW_ADDITION_SUMMARY.md

 ## Optional Secret Presence Check

 An optional `secret-presence-check` job can be enabled by setting the workflow environment variable `ENFORCE_SECRET_PRESENCE=true`.
 When enabled, the job will fail early if required secrets (for example `DISCORD_WEBHOOK`) are not configured in the repository secrets.
 This is intended to avoid runtime failures where workflows assume secrets exist.

+Note: enforcement is skipped for forked pull requests to allow external contributors to open PRs without having repository secrets configured.
+The check will still run for PRs originating from branches in the main repository and for push events if enabled.